kliu04/explotest/README.md

     assert return_value is None
 ```

 is generated.
-Some objects cannot be ARR'ed, namely ones that are "more" than just a collection of fields.
+This will not work for some objects, namely ones that are "more" than just a collection of fields or have
+fields that cannot be `setattr`'d.
 In this case,
 ExploTest will try to fall back on pickling.

 `explicit_record` determines when ExploTest generates a unit test.
 By default, this is `False` and so ExploTest